 Cabela’s Space Rain Jacket & Pants: Performance

 So how do they perform?
 Pretty darn well.
 They’re lightweight and packable, so you can stow them in your hunting pack until you need them.
-I’ve only worn them over the course of several hours during rainstorms that then subsided.
-During those storms they didn’t leak and they breathed reasonably well — not as well as other high-end GORE-TEX jackets I’ve tested, but I would say they performed far better than their price point.
+I’ve worn them during short thunderstorm bursts, during morning climbs through wet brush, and during all-day drizzles.
+The performance was pretty good — not as good as other high-end GORE-TEX jackets I’ve tested, but they performed far better than their price point.
 And that’s a win if you’re looking for budget-friendly camo rain gear.

 If you think of the Cabela’s Space Rain Jacket & Pants more as emergency hunting rain gear, you’re going to be thrilled.
 If you’re looking for all-day downpour hunting rain gear for wet weather day after day, I would likely direct you toward much more expensive rain gear, likely with GORE-TEX because the breathability is as good as it gets.